FabNH: Digital Design & Fabrication

 STEM Program TLC Grant Opportunity

-We are delighted to announce an exciting grant opportunity, made possible by the Cisco Foundation, to help the Reynolds Center bring more meaningful STEM education to young learners (K-6) in New Hampshire.
+We are delighted to announce an exciting grant opportunity, made possible by the Cisco Foundation, to help the Reynolds Center bring more meaningful STEM education to students in New Hampshire.
 Through this funding, we are able to offer 15 elementary schools and 3 public libraries a fully-resourced Fab@School FabMaker Studio STEM program through June 2020.

 Increase the integration of STEM activities into core content areas